ym1085/spring-data-elasticsearch/README.md

 ### 1. Introduction

-Use SpringBoots and Elasticsearch to implement search API
+Use SpringBoot and Elasticsearch to implement search API

 ### 2. Version Info